- How Testing Works at Reliant

 - Testing for Patients Without Symptoms of COVID-19

 - Antibody Testing

 Learn How COVID-19 Testing Works at Reliant

 The testing process described below is consistent with guidelines developed by experts at the Center for Disease Control (CDC).
 Clinicians at Reliant can also apply clinical judgment in certain cases to offer testing that expands on CDC criteria.
 In order to determine if testing for COVID-19 is needed, a member of the clinical team will ask questions about symptoms and check for contact risks for COVID-19.
-Then, an order is placed by a Reliant Medical Group provider and testing is scheduled in one of our four outdoor testing tents.
+Then, an order is placed by a Reliant Medical Group provider and testing is scheduled in one of our three outdoor testing tents.
 We are not offering “walk-in” testing.